libp2p/docs/content/concepts/nat/autonat.md

 - Consider activating DHT server mode to improve connectivity to public networks.

-## What is AutoNAT?

-AutoNAT allows a node to request other peers to dial its presumed public addresses.
 If most of these dial attempts are successful, the node can be reasonably ascertained that it is not behind a NAT.
 On the other hand, if most of these dial attempts fail, it strongly indicates that a NAT is blocking incoming connections.